bfeng1/bfeng1.github.io/machine_learning_p1.md

 1. Removing outliers
 2. Imputate missing values
 3. Change some numerical variables that are supposed to be categorical
-4. Fix skewness of variables
+4. Fix the skewness of variables

 <img src="images/thumbnail_images/house_price_prediction_model_selection.drawio.png?raw=true"/>